War of the Two Pedros: Invasion of Valencia

 The Kingdom of Granada supported Peter of Castile in the War of the Two Peters.
 Castilian troops and their Moorish allies invaded southern Valencia, which suffered low-level ravaging and political instability.
 The Castilians unsuccessfully laid siege to Orihuela in 1364.

 End of the war

-The war finally ended with the Peace of Almazán, in 1375, leaving no clear victor.
 Castile recovered comarcas that had passed under Aragonese rule, such as the lordship of Molina.
 A marriage was contracted between Eleanor of Aragon, daughter of Peter IV of Aragon, and John I of Castile, the successor of Henry II of Castile.

 The misery of the war was compounded by the Black Death and other natural disasters, such as drought and a plague of locusts.
 These events ruined the Aragonese economy, leading to a decrease of the country’s population.
-The cathedral of Tarazona was destroyed during the war and not rebuilt until much later.
+The Cathedral of Tarazona was destroyed during the war and not rebuilt until much later.

 However, the war is believed to have led to the establishment of administrative and military forces that would ultimately result in a unified Castile and Aragon in the next century.